-If you are a beginning meditator, try starting with 3 to 5 minutes and slowly work your way up to a comfortable length of time for you and that you can commit to.
-For example, I started with 3 minutes and have worked my way up to 25 minutes.
+If you are a beginning meditator try starting with 3 to 5 minutes and slowly work your way up to a length of time that is comfortable for you and that you can commit to.
+I started with 3 minutes and have worked my way up to 25 minutes.
 My ultimate goal is 30 minutes 6 days a week.

 The Crown Chakra can be thought of as a stepping stone between heaven and earth.
 Therefore, let each of us step with care, clarity, and confidence as we seek our source.